IBM/aspera-cli/docs/README.erb.md

 Now, let's assume we are the user, the only information received are:

-- The URL of the node API
+- The URL of the Node API
 - A Bearer token
-- A file `id` for which we have access
+- A file ID for which we have access

 Let's use it: